mygamedevtools/scene-loader/README.md

 1. Load the scene B.
 2. Unload the scene A.

-That's only two operations right?
+That's only two operations, right?
 What if you wanted to have a loading screen as well?
-In this case you would:
+In this case, you would:

 1. Load the loading scene.
 2. Load the scene B.